resendislab/corda/README.md

    reconstruction for Recon 1 with mCADRE can take several hours.
 With the original Matlab implementation of CORDA this takes about 40 minutes and with CORDA for Python it takes less than 5 minutes.
-A Recon 2 reconstruction can be achieved in less than an hour.
+A Recon 2 reconstruction can be achieved in less than 30 minutes.